Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/DyanmicPrefabs/README.md

 ## Sample feature

 Dynamic prefabs feature allows the developer to add a new prefab to the network prefab list in runtime.
-For simplicity, this sample uses Addressables to load the dynamic prefab, however any GameObject with a NetworkObject component can be used, regardless of it's source.
+For simplicity, this sample uses Addressables to load the dynamic prefab, however any GameObject with a NetworkObject component can be used, regardless of it's source (think User Generated Content (UGC)).

 There are several limitations to this API:
 - If you have NetworkConfig.ForceSamePrefabs enabled, you can only modify your prefab lists before starting